DGC9Crew/basicj3otoobj/README.md

 # basicj3otoobj
 A basic program I wrote, which gets the geometries from an .j3o file (jMonkeyEngine), and creates individual .obj files for each one in a user directory.

-This is the Main.java file for a jMonkeyEngine project.
+Includes a Main.java file for a jMonkeyEngine project.

 You must create a folder called 'poop', in your user directory, or modify the location yourself.